smartdevicelink/sdl_requirements/detailed_docs/TRS/vehicle_info/SubscribeVehicleData_TRS.md

 - respond via SubscribeVehicleData (SUCCESS) to app_2

 4.
-In case mobile application sends an UnsubscribeVehicleData_request that is NOT included (omitted) in the PolicyTable group(s) assigned to the application
+In case mobile application sends UnsubscribeVehicleData_request that is NOT included (omitted) in the PolicyTable group(s) assigned to the application

 SDL must:
 return DISALLOWED, success:false to this mobile app

 5.
-In case app already subscribed on a single or multiple `<vehicleData>`
+In case mobile application already subscribed on a single or multiple `<vehicleData>`

 and sends SubscribeVehicleData_request with all `<vehicleData>` subscribed by the application before